 Our academic staff are internationally recognised for their research impact and expertise.
 As a student in the School, your learning will be enriched by some of the brightest minds in your field of study, and you'll benefit from being taught by those directly responsible for shaping policy and practice.

-The School of Education is based in Hillary Place, which has undergone extensive refurbishment to enhance the facilities available to students.
+The School of Education is based in Hillary Place.
 Our friendly staff are all based in the same building, which helps to create a close and supportive academic community.

 Throughout your studies, you'll benefit from a high-quality teaching space — known as the Coach House — which also incorporates kitchen facilities and common areas.